arash-hacker/Blog/idea_101.md

 --------------------
 ZEN:
 Write concern think later
- Dnt think any think
+ Dnt think any think.
  Make problems and concern funny frrindly
  Focus on body movement
  Dream smthng dreamy.
  Who am i
  Breath
  Kindness
  Noting
  Do one thing and only one thing.!!!
 ---------------------
 7-Chess blindfold
   *-rewind from focus score